 Measuring PM2.5 is vital because of the impact it has on our health and the ability that it has to penetrate deep into our bodies.
-PM2.5 refers to particulate matters in the air with an aerodynamic diameter equal to or smaller than 2.5 microns.
+PM2.5 refers to particulate matter in the air with an aerodynamic diameter equal to or smaller than 2.5 microns.
 Only by measuring PM2.5 can we start to understand the levels that we are exposed to and ultimately work towards fixing it and improving our air.
 PM2.5 is, however, very tricky to measure accurately!

 How Is PM2.5 Measured?